Ukulele scales

-Therefore, you might want to use a map of the notes/scales, or learn how the strings, frets and scales work on stringed instruments.
+Therefore, you might want to use a “map”/chart/diagram/tab of the notes/scales, or learn how the strings, frets and scales work on stringed instruments, as the ukulele.

 Why learning the scales?